TedLeRoy/docksec/README.md

 bash on Ubuntu 16.04.4 LTS Server running Docker 18.03.0-ce.

+## Shellcheck

+This script has been tested on [ShellCheck](https://www.shellcheck.net/) and runs clean.
+Try out ShellCheck for your scripts!

 ## Future Goals

 * Run all checks, not just those indicated for a default Ubuntu/Docker install.